• Skip to primary navigation

 Why this recipe is just so good....

-• This homemade version of Moo Shoo Beef is a one pot recipe.
+• This homemade version is a one pot recipe.
 It is a quick weeknight meal with dinner ready in about 30 minutes.
 It helps to take a shortcut and use packaged coleslaw; save yourself some chopping.

-• It is also a healthier option for dinner.
+• It offers a lower carb option.
 You can use a variation of sides using low carb tortillas or cauliflower rice.
 The sauce is so delicious, I usually double the ingredients.
-Truthfully, the sauce is the star of the show, so I could eat Moo Shu Beef by itself.
+Truthfully, the sauce is the star of the show, so I could eat the beef and vegetables by themselves.

-• If you love quick stir fry meals, try my Hot and Spicy Beef or Pepper Steak.
+• If you love quick stir fry meals, try my Hot and Spicy Beef, Beef Chop Suey or Pepper Steak and Beef and Onion Stir Fry are all equally delicious!

 Ingredient Notes and Substitutions

-• This recipe uses flank steak but you can use sirloin or skirt steak.
+• This recipe uses flank beef steak but you can use boneless top sirloin or skirt steak.

 • We are using a pre-made, bagged coleslaw mix that has both red and white cabbage.
 If you prefer, buy a small head of either cabbage and slice thinly.
 It will shrink down as it cooks.